afarooqui98/gem5_GUI/docs/user_guide.md

 ```<gem5.opt path> gui.py```

+[[Bobby] It might be nice to have that "help with setup and running issues" in this document, even if it is a bit redundant]
 See the README.md file in the repository for help with setup and running issues.

 ## 4. Features and Functionality